imranpollob/my-website-astro-current/src/content/blog/blockchain-and-ethereum-fundamentals/03-ledgers-in-blockchain-how-transactions-are-tracked/index.md

 Ledgers are the foundation of blockchain technology.
 What started as a simple way for Bob and Alice to track who owes whom has evolved into a **global, tamper-proof system** that powers cryptocurrencies and much more.

-👉 Next up, we’ll dive into **Wallets**, where we’ll see how individuals interact with this ledger and manage their digital assets.
+👉 Next up, we’ll dive into [Wallets in Blockchain: How It Works and How to Keep It Safe](/blog/blockchain-and-ethereum-fundamentals/04-wallets-in-blockchain-how-it-works-and-how-to-keep-it-safe)